 Call for data

-Background information on Policy 1-11 update
+Background information on this Policy 1-11 update

 In February 2016, we conducted a 60-day scoping process to solicit all stakeholder and tribal ideas about areas they think should be revised or clarified in Water Quality Policy 1-11, the Assessment of Water Quality for the Clean Water Act Sections 303(d) and 305(b) Integrated Report.